StephanAkkerman/axie-manager-bot/README.md

 ## Features
 - Send qr code if a scholar types !qr in the 🤖┃login channel
 - Encrypt private keys using your own fernet key, for extra protection
-- Give new scholars automatically a role, currenlty disabled
+- Give new scholars automatically a role, currently disabled

 ## Dependencies
 The required packages to run this code can be found in the `requirements.txt` file.
 To run this file, execute the following code block: